sara-sabr/ITStrategy/_pages/en/strategy-alternate-model.md

 In the House of Commons questions data, ESDC has 52 projects listed but only 6 of them have sufficient data to compare either their schedule or budget estimates: 5 are behind schedule, and 5 are over budget.

-The [2019-2020 February (P11) Monthly Project and Programme Investment Portfolio Dashboard](http://dialogue/grp/IPPST/Financials%20Limited%20Access/Monthly%20Project%20Portfolio%20Dashboard%20-%20January%202019-2020%20(P10).xlsx) of ESDC’s EPMO  lists 53 active projects.
+The [2019-2020 February (P11) Monthly Project and Programme Investment Portfolio Dashboard](http://dialogue/grp/IPPST/Financials%20Limited%20Access/Monthly%20Project%20Portfolio%20Dashboard%20-%20January%202019-2020%20(P10).xlsx) of ESDC's EPMO  lists 53 active projects.
 45% of them are deemed healthy (green), 19% are deemed of concerns (yellow), and 34% are unhealthy (red).
-Looking deeper, it’s worth noting the following:
+Looking deeper, it's worth noting the following:
     - that 38 of the 53 active projects are in the Execution stage and that 55% of them are either of concerns (yellow) or unhealthy (red)
     - that, generally, the IITB component of those ESDC projects are healthier than the overall Departmental project umbrella

 IITB’s [BPMO Project Portfolio dashboard](http://dialogue/grp/ITPM-GPTI/PPDMLibrary/BRM-RPT-PDM-ProjectPortfolioDashboard20200217.xlsm) also tracks lite projects, branch initiatives, and A-based investments (smaller in size than the ones tracked by the EPMO).
 The February 2020 statistics show a total of 26 active projects of this category.
 69% of them are deemed healthy (green), 15% are deemed of concerns (yellow), and 15% are deemed unhealthy (red).

-IITB has made efforts to modernize its management of technology, as is showcased in the [IITB News Kudo’s Corner](http://esdc.prv/en/iitb/corporate/news/archives.shtml) and its [IITB Way Forward plan](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental%20IMIT%20Plan/19-20%20Plans/IITB%20Moving%20Forward%20v2.docx).
-However, ESDC’s relationship with technology spans beyond IITB’s influence.
+IITB has made efforts to modernize its management of technology, as is showcased in the [IITB News Kudo's Corner](http://esdc.prv/en/iitb/corporate/news/archives.shtml) and its [IITB Way Forward plan](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental%20IMIT%20Plan/19-20%20Plans/IITB%20Moving%20Forward%20v2.docx).
+However, ESDC's relationship with technology spans beyond IITB’s influence.

 Moving ESDC towards being an agile organization requires moving towards a model that enables smaller, more frequent software deployments.
 To make more frequent software deployments requires revisiting software development and management practices as a whole.

 Making such drastic changes to a large organization is naturally difficult given the criticality of ESDC services and the amount of teams involved.
 The strategy herein is meant to offer an alternate solution delivery model that can work in parallel with the existing one, as a means to build confidence in its success through empirical evidence.

-This strategy’s goal is to provide ESDC project sponsors with a choice, at project conception, to select between two IT Solution Delivery Models:
+This strategy's goal is to provide ESDC project sponsors with a choice, at project conception, to select between two IT Solution Delivery Models:

 - the conventional delivery model (status quo, see Appendix D. Definitions)
 - this alternate IT Solution Delivery Model